trees, woods, sunlight

 Our ambition

-3Excluding greenfield exploration licences (or equivalent tenements), which are located outside the area of influence of our existing mine operations.
+Excluding greenfield exploration licences (or equivalent tenements), which are located outside the area of influence of our existing mine operations.
 30 per cent will be calculated based on the areas of land and water that we steward at the end of FY2030.
-For more information refer to the BHP ESG Standards and Databook 2023.
+For more information refer to the BHP ESG Standards and Databook 2024.

 Our approach and position

 Biological diversity in all its forms, from genes to species and ecosystems, is essential to maintain the services we all depend on for the clean air, water and food needed to survive, and the habitats we depend on to regulate our climate.
 Rapid declines in biodiversity represent an existential threat to humanity.
-BHP recognises our role both in the approach we take to activities across our operational and non-operational footprint on the land and water we steward, and our contribution to global goals at landscape scales to help enable nature’s realms (land, oceans, fresh water and atmosphere) to sustain the ecosystem services on which the world relies to provide future value, optionality and continued prosperity.

 • Valuing natural capital – to ensure biodiversity is ascribed value in BHP’s investment and operational decisions through the integration of ‘natural capital’ into strategy, planning, risk management and evaluation frameworks

-Governance and oversight, engagement, disclosure and performance
+Governance and oversight, disclosure and performance

 • Governance and oversight